cesbit/vlow/README.md

         };
     }

     // Implement onAction functions for each action defined by actions.
-(It is not required to create the on.. functions but usually you want to) onAdd(item) {
+    // (It is not required to create the on.. functions but usually you want to) onAdd(item) {
         // Update the state like you would do with React.
         // Just like react the first argument can also be a function.
+        //
         // A second argument is also accepted.
-This second argument in the .setState on a normal React Component is a callback which
+When using a second argument in a
+        // React Component, the argument is a callback which is triggered as soon as
-        // is triggered as soon as the Component is rendered.
-In case of a Vlow.Store it is is also a callback but is triggered
+        // the Component is rendered.
+In case of a Vlow.Store, it is is also a callback
-        // only once when all components which are mapped to the store are rendered. this.setState({items: [...this.state.items, item]});
+        // but is triggered only once when all components which are mapped to the store
+        // are rendered.
+        this.setState({items: [...this.state.items, item]});
     }